hunterloftis/heroku-cli-node/readme.md

 - a [standard](http://standardjs.com/) linter to keep you on track
 - and finally a `Procfile` to list your app's process types

-...and I like to build solid apps, but I'm lazy.
+...and I like to build solid apps, but I'm *also lazy.*